Averaging theory and catastrophes: The theory in practice: time-periodic coefficients

+so that, by \cref{propositionuniversaliff}, it follows that $[F]$ corresponds to a $\mathcal{K}$-universal unfolding of the singular germ $[f]$.

-It is then clear that the guiding system $\dot x = x^2+\mu$ undergoes a fold bifurcation for $\mu=0$. \Cref{maintheorem} ensures that $M_\Pi$ locally has the form of a fold surface near the origin.
-Thus, we conclude that, for each small fixed $\e\neq0$, a fold-like emergence (or collision) of fixed points of $x\mapsto \Pi(x,\mu,\e)$ occurs near $0$ as $\mu$ traverses a neighbourhood of zero.
+Therefore, \Cref{maintheorem} ensures that $M_\Pi$ locally has the form of a fold surface near the origin.
+Consequently, for each small fixed $\e\neq0$, a fold-like emergence (or collision) of fixed points of $x\mapsto \Pi(x,\mu,\e)$ occurs near $0$ as $\mu$ traverses a neighbourhood of zero.
 The value of $\mu$ for which this occurs is given by a continuous function $\mu^*(\e)$ satisfying $\mu^*(0)=0$.

 As an example, let $f(t)=\mu+\sin(t)$, so